herveaurel/HomeAssistant/README.md

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/03.jpg)
-Clicking on the 'cog' icon at the bottom of the "Activity" card takes you to the settings sub-view.
+Clicking on the `cog`icon at the bottom of the `Activity card` takes you to the `settings sub-view`.
-This is where you can choose the elements that the Activity card should display.
+This is where you can choose the elements that the `Activity card` should display.
 All elements are dynamic, so if they are activated but do not contain any information, the card will not display them.
 For example, if I choose to display lights in the menu, the card will only display the "Lights" line if there are any lights turned on.
 This allows for a less cluttered card.